multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 ```

 # Scripts
-We also provide scripts for producing the benchmarks.
+We also provide scripts for testing and producing the benchmarks.

 ## Scipt for testing key exchange
 ```